pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 The goal of this short workshop is not to show what would happen in production, but rather how TBS and kapp-controller can work well together to manage Kubernetes applications, and to do so using Custom Resource Definitions (CRDs) that become part of the Kubernetes API.
 Thus, when building and deploying applications with TBS and kapp-controller it's actually all done through Kubernetes.

+### About Concourse

+[Concourse](https://concourse-ci.org/) is a continuous integration system that runs tasks in containers.
+Concourse pipelines are completely defined in YAML, there is no way to changes pipelines without altering YAML.
+Pipelines can be visualized in the Concourse Web interface.

+>Concourse is an open-source continuous thing-doer.
+Built on the simple mechanics of resources, tasks, and jobs, Concourse presents a general approach to automation that makes it great for CI/CD.

 ### About Tanzu Build Service

-Tanzu Build Service (TBS) allows you to build, maintain, and update portable OCI images.
+The [Tanzu Build Service](https://tanzu.vmware.com/build-service) (TBS) allows you to build, maintain, and update portable OCI images.

 >Consistently create production-ready container images that run on Kubernetes and across clouds.
 Automate source-to-container workflows across all your development frameworks.